 In 1969, John Grinham Kerr became an attorney.
 But he still finds time for an occasional role on TV or in a movie.

 In 2013, John Grinham Kerr passed away and his service were held on Thursday February 21.
-His ashes will be scattered at the Ocean later.
+His ashes was scattered at the Ocean later.